jbarrow/distillate/README.md

-# 🧪 `distillate`
+# 🧪`distillate`

-`distillate` is a Python package to aid with information extraction from PDFs.
+🧪`distillate` is a Python package to aid with information extraction from PDFs.
 It allows you to annotate PDF text using bounding boxes, and train multi-modal models.

 ## Installation

 ### Requirements

-For `distillate` to work, you must first install `Poppler`, a unix PDF annotation tool.
+For 🧪`distillate` to work, you must first install `Poppler`, a unix PDF annotation tool.
 In future versions, I'd like to get OS X and Windows installation working.

 ```